• Retirement Planning

 Free Intro Call

-Taking the leap from working to not working – otherwise known as retirement – is a daunting thought to many Americans.
-Though some have big dreams of traveling the world during retirement, most people’s goals are much more humble than that.
+The leap from working to not working – better known as retirement – feels daunting to many Americans.
+Though some have big dreams of traveling the world during retirement, most have humbler goals.
 As a fee-only financial advisor and retirement planner, my clients looking to retire are most concerned with:

 • Reducing the amount of taxes they’ll have to pay